la2050/challenge/_2021/learn/little-kids-rock.md

   - 70% of teachers observe improved behavior among students who had previously behaved poorly in class
-Approximately how many people will be directly impacted by this proposal?: '3000' Approximately how many people will be indirectly impacted by this proposal?: '20000' Please describe the broader impact of your proposal.: >- Ours is an age of unprecedented diversity, but traditional music education excludes students who do not recognize themselves or their culture in the music being offered in school.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '3000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '20000' Describe how Los Angeles County will be different if your work is successful.: >- Ours is an age of unprecedented diversity, but traditional music education excludes students who do not recognize themselves or their culture in the music being offered in school.
 By teaching genres like rap, hip hop, Latin and